 Valentine’s Day is right around the corner and many singles are turning to dating apps and online websites to find the right match for a romantic date.
 While many of us are trained to see the red flags for serial killers, catfishes and ghosts (in that order), these are not the only villains lurking online for would-be matches.
 Scam artists are thinking of ways to woo you into sending them thousands—or millions of dollars.
-This is becoming such a problem in the U.S. that in early January, the FBI tweeted a warning about using caution about romance scams when dating online.
+This is becoming such a problem in the U.S. that the FBI tweeted a warning about using caution about romance scams when dating online.

 Every year, millions of people lose money to scammers who quickly make them believe they’re in love.
 In fact, romance scams continue to rise every year as more victims report financial losses.
 As online dating becomes the norm, it’s becoming more important than ever to think twice before sending money to an online persona.
 Reportedly, romance scams ballooned from $88 million to $143 million in 2017.
 Compared to 2015, where 8,500 romance scams accounted for $33 million in losses.